 Xcacel Beach hours of operation

 The beach is open 9-5pm each day.
-Sundays will be the busiest time since more local families have off this day and it is a custom to go have a picnic somewhere.
-The cenote closes a little earlier then 5pm to help move people out and toward the exit.
+Sundays will be the busiest time since more local families have off this day, and it is a custom to go have a picnic somewhere.
+The cenote has been closed to help preserve it.

 Xcacel Cenote